orenong/Advanced-Real-Time-Fire-and-Smoke-Simulation/README.md

 # Advanced Real-Time Fire and Smoke Simulation
  Real-time simulation of smoke and fire in c#

-Original Cellular Automata based algorithm
+Original Cellular Automata based algorithm.

 The best algorithm in the history of humanity!